 Based on the geology of the area and the palaeontological record as we know it, it can be assumed that the formation and layout of the dolomites, sandstones, shales and sands are typical for the country and only some might contain fossil plant, insect, invertebrate and vertebrate material.
-The sands of the Quaternary period would not preserve fossils.
+The sands and soils of the Quaternary period would not preserve fossils.
+Jurassic dolerites do not preserve fossils.